 - Clippers are also useful to keep a pup’s rear end neat and clean.
 Between sitting and pooping, that area can get messy fast.
 A clean area around the anus is worth a little embarrassment between you and your dog.

-- A good diet helps him have a healthy coat that’s less likely to get tangled.
+- A good diet helps him have a healthy coat that’s less likely to mean matted dog hair.
 Look for omega-3 or fish oil in your pup’s food and supplements.
 Of course, consult a vet to learn the best amount to be giving your dog.

 Professional Groomers on Dealing With Matted Dog Hair